artmetla/DejaView/docs/concepts/buffers.md

   dropped in the ring buffer, there will be no way left to work out the process details for all the other ftrace events that refer to that PID.

-2. The [Track Event library](/docs/instrumentation/track-events) in the Perfetto SDK makes extensive use of string interning.
+2. The [Track Event library](/docs/instrumentation/track-events) in the DejaView SDK makes extensive use of string interning.
 Most strings and descriptors (e.g. details about processes / threads) are emitted only once and later referred to using a monotonic ID.
 In case a loss of the descriptor packet,